The anti-diagonal filtration: reduced theory and applications: A REDUCED FILTRATION ON

 \subsection{The reduced-unreduced correspondence}

 Proposition \ref{prop:RredR} provides the relationship between the filtrations $\rho$ and $\red{\rho}$.
-However, we'll need Lemma \ref{lem:RredR}, which concerns a braid $b \in \B{2n-2}$ inducing a reducible fork diagram which looks as in Figure \ref{fig:redfork} in a neighborhood of the two rightmost punctures.
+However, we'll need Lemma \ref{lem:RredR}, a technical fact which concerns a braid $b \in \B{2n-2}$ inducing a reducible fork diagram which looks as in Figure \ref{fig:redfork} in a neighborhood of the two rightmost punctures.
 Such a braid can be obtained for any knot via some appropriate stabilization.